 - ‘Breakthrough research’ is being undertaken through multiple agencies including New Zealand’s Biological Heritage National Science Challenge, Manaaki Whenua Landcare Research, The Cacophony Project, Zero Invasive Predators and many universities.

-- Local and regional councils are increasingly taking on the predator free goal, see the work of Auckland Council as part of the Treasure Island campaign.
+- Local and regional councils are increasingly taking on the predator free goal, see the work of Auckland Council as part of the Pest Free Hauraki Gulf.